Michael Harris II Preview, Player Props: Braves vs. Phillies

-Michael Harris II -- with a slugging percentage of .553 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves versus the Philadelphia Phillies, with Michael Lorenzen on the mound, on September 11 at 6:40 PM ET.
+On Tuesday, Michael Harris II (.658 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 6:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Pirates.
+In his last appearance, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Phillies.

 Michael Harris II Game Info & Props vs. the Phillies